Apparently, today is Embrace Your Geekness day… there really is a day for everything!

 First up is fountain pens.
 Here are mine:

-L-R: L’Plume from early 90s, my first proper fountain pen – I had a navy one too which is lost in the passage of time / Cross Townsend, my graduation present / two of Dad’s italic Sheaffers / Cultpens Mini / Kaweco custom BB nib / Lamy broad nib / Kaweco Sport custom BB nib / Manuscript calligraphy pen / two L’Plume eBay purchases when I lost my first one and was desperately trying to replace it.
+L-R: L’Plume from the early 90s, my first proper fountain pen – I had a navy one too which is lost in the passage of time / Cross Townsend, my graduation present / two of Dad’s italic Sheaffers / Cultpens Mini / Kaweco custom BB nib / Lamy broad nib / Kaweco Sport custom BB nib / Manuscript calligraphy pen / two L’Plume eBay purchases when I lost my first one and was desperately trying to replace it.

 I didn’t actually think I was particularly attached to them until I lost one, found it again weeks later, bought a cheaper one to avoid this situation happening, and then shortly afterwards inherited my Dad’s Sheaffers, and then suddenly I had a collection!

-I love the unexpected variety in colour, shape, material, size – you can choose a small, robust, chunky one for your handbag, or an elegant and sophisticated one for special thank you letters.
-At both ends of the price spectrum you can customise your nib width – I’m fond of as broad as humanly possible, and my current favourite is a Kaweco BB.
+I love the unexpected variety in colour, shape, material, size.
+You can choose a small, robust, chunky one for your handbag, or an elegant and sophisticated one for special thank you letters.
+At both ends of the price spectrum, you can customise your nib width.
+I’m fond of as broad as humanly possible, and my current favourite is a Kaweco BB.

 And the ink!
-Of course you can buy little blue or black cartridges like we used to have in school.
+Of course, you can buy little blue or black cartridges like we used to have in school.
 But out there is a whole range of different inks to experiment with – from colours to shimmer.
 I have a stash of Diamine’s shimmering inks (you can find one in our Harry Potter selection), and my everyday signature colour is Marine (no shimmer, but a beautiful deep teal).

 What’s your geeky thing?
 We’d love to know – tell us in the comments 🙂